jshlbrd/jshlbrd.github.io/_posts/2016-03-06-crawling-through-65k-samples.md

 164MB VirusShare_00220.laika.zip
 ```

-The VXShare samples are 9920MB (~9.3GB) and the resulting uncompressed Laika BOSS log file is 598MB-- that's lots of useful file metadata at 6% of the original sample size!
+The VXShare samples are 9920MB (~9.3GB) and the resulting uncompressed Laika BOSS log file is 598MB-- that's a lot of useful file metadata at 6% of the original sample size!
 Compressing the log reduces its size a considerable amount, 164MB or 1.6% of the original sample size.

 Here's how many files are in the dataset.